 In a nutshell - The higher the value of R, the better the building insulation's theoretical effectiveness.

 A complete understanding of the R-value performance of insulation over its lifetime is critical to designing buildings that achieve reduced energy consumption throughout their lifetime – otherwise extrapolated as a part of their Carbon Footprint or incorporated in a LEED classification.
-This is especially important in areas that are subject to extreme climates with highly variable temperature swings between summer and winter or night to day – such as the climate experienced in Ontario Canada or New York, New Jersey and most of the North East of North America.
+This is especially important in areas that are subject to extreme climates with highly variable temperature swings between summer and winter or night to day – such as the climate experienced in Ontario, Alberta or New York, New Jersey and most of the North East of North America.

 Most people understand that the higher the R-value, the greater the insulating power of an insulation.
 However, many people do not understand that the R-value of polyiso and XPS including STYROFOAM™ sheets is lost over the lifetime of the product.
 Long-term thermal resistance (LTTR) test methods have evolved considerably in the past decade and two test methods are commonly used to report R-value for materials with trapped gases other than air.
 The test methods are ASTM C1303 and CAN/ULC-S770.
 Both test methods provide a method to estimate the long-term thermal resistance or long-term R-value of insulations.
 Each of the methods involves cutting thin sections approximately 3/8” (10 mm) from a sample of thicker insulation.
 Due to the thin size of the samples, diffusion of air in and trapped gases out is quicker than for the original thicker sample and so the R-value loss of the thin sections can then be used to predict the R-value loss of the original thickness material.